I love finding alternative ways to style my hair without using heat or products. I can achieve salon results without damaging my hair!

 - Naturally protects against sun

-Of course, you can just purchase straight coconut oil and use it however you please.
+Of course, you can just purchase straight oil and use it however you please.
 It can be found in both the food and beauty sections of stores, but I find it to be cheaper from the food section.
 Check the ingredients and make sure it's 100% coconut oil, and you're good to go.

 There's really no sense in buying all sorts of different lotions (foot, body, face, hand, etc.) when you can use one product to treat all areas.
-Coconut oil can even be used as a face cream, but be aware of your own body chemistry and do not apply too much.
+This oil can even be used as a face cream, but be aware of your own body chemistry and do not apply too much.

 For Oral Health